danidee10/danidee10.github.io/_posts/go/2018-3-12-why-go-should-be-your-next-language.markdown

 Over the weekend, i also compiled `gcc 4.x` and while it was compiling, I cleaned up the house, took my bath and even cooked a meal.
 Eventually it failed because i ran out of space on `/tmp`.
 That's a story for another day.

-In Comparision, building `docker` locally on my machine took less than 20 minutes.
+In Comparision, building `docker` (The biggest `go` program i know) locally on my machine took over an hour.
+Much longer than I expected.
+Though, a large part was spent downloading and cloning stuff.

 ## Conclusion and Advice